Official-MoonDao/docusaurus/docs/faq.md

 ### Why is there a 50% reserve on the token?

 The 50% reserve will be goverened by the $MOONEY holders, and can be used to pay contributors for their work on MoonDAO going forward, or could be even be burned if that is the wish of the community.
-We're not going to dump that reserve on secondary markets and dilute anyone without the consent of the $MOONEY holders.
-We belieive that the holders of the $MOONEY will likely only do things that doesn't hurt their interest, and that this is offers more protection to $MOONEY holders than letting the DAO potentially deflate the holders by minting more $MOONEY with no supply cap.
+We're not going to dump that reserve on secondary markets and dilute anyone without the consent of the voting members.
+We belieive that voters will likely only do things that do not hurt their interests, and that this is offers more protection to $MOONEY holders as potential voters than letting the DAO potentially deflate their holdings by minting more $MOONEY with no supply cap.
 Rather, we wanted to set a supply limit and leave the DAO with some portion to distribute for work done for the DAO.

 ### How will governance work?